Skip to Main Content

 Coface Country Rating: B – Uncertain economic and financial outlook.
 Political context could suffer strong tensions.
 Business climate can present potential shortcomings.

-Coface Business Climate Rating: B ” To boost investment in the sector, the government is preparing a new contract model based on a more attractive compensation package for oil companies.
-Growth in the hydrocarbon sector is expected to benefit the manufacturing sector, which showed signs of improvement in 2018.
-Consumption is likely to rise further but at a more moderate pace, hampered by higher energy prices and the phase-out of fuel and electricity subsidies in 2019.
+Coface Business Climate Rating: B – To boost investment in the sector, the government is preparing a new contract model based on a more attractive compensation package for oil companies.
+Growth in the hydrocarbon sector has benefited the manufacturing sector, which has been improving in 2023.

 Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.